elshaw82/100daysofcode/README.md

 **Thoughts**: I can't believe I'm nearly at the end!
 I still have a few modules of my course left and I'd like to revisit some earlier ones so that will keep me going.

 \*_Link(s) to work_ [Record Store](https://github.com/elshaw82/responsive-cards)

+# Day 100: August 01 2020

+**Today's Progress**: Day 100!
+I did it!
+What a journey it has been.
+I've learnt so much, but also learnt how much I still need to learn!

+I was in turmoil today trying to decide what to make.
+In the end I went with a simple toggle for confetti switch.

+**Thoughts**: Excited to continue this journey and learn React and SASS.

+\*_Link(s) to work_ [Day 100](https://codepen.io/elshaw82/full/pogMKXO)